syedhussaindevops/DevOps-Learning-Journal/Day-01.md

  Ran clear
  Understood what each command does
 Next Step

-Continue building Linux fundamentals and gradually connect these Linux concepts with AWS and DevOps tools.
+Continue learning Linux fundamentals and gradually connect these Linux concepts with AWS and DevOps tools.

 Goal: Understand first.
 Automate later. 🚀